joomlashack/ShackBuilder/README.md

 * publish: force to publish the extension right after install it (only if it is new)
 * uninstall: flag to indicate that this extension should be uninstalled if the main extension is uninstalled
-* ordering: first, last, 1..n - only for plugins, it set an specific order
+* ordering: first, last, 1..n - only for plugins, it set an specific order (only if it is new)

 ### Obsolete items

 *Needs refactoring*